Barack Obama

 The drawing was handed off to be framed and prepared for presentation.

-Soon after, it was delivered to President Obama by Governor Inslee at an official event.
+Soon after, it was presented to President Obama by Governor Inslee at an official event.

 A moment that felt almost impossible just days earlier had now become real.